I am having problems logging in. What should I do?

 I need you to send me an address.
 Can you send me one?

 No. BFS is a self-service site.
-Once you are approved as an Official BFS Volunteer, simply go to our message board (you can get there by going to http://booksforsoldiers.com and clicking on the VOLUNTEER FORUM link at the top of the page) and take a look at the posted requests.
-You will see all five military branches listed; click on the name of a branch, like ARMY, and you will then see a long list of requests.
+Once you are approved as an Official BFS Volunteer, simply go to our message board (you can get there by clicking on the BOOK REQUESTS link at the top of the page) and take a look at the posted requests.
+You will see all five military branches listed and you will then see a long list of requests.
 Click on a request and the address will come up along with information about what the troop has requested.
+Once you have SHIPPED a carepackage to a soldier, go back to the forum and list what you have sent so no one else will send a duplicate.

 What troops can make requests?